 - mental illness episodes: anxiety, panic attacks, depression, and vague suicide ideation

-- standard on-page violence both between people and between humans and mythical creatures
+- on-page violence both between people and between humans and mythical creatures

 - infertility discussions

-- standard on-page violence both between people and between humans and mythical creatures
+- on-page violence both between people and between humans and mythical creatures (dog-like creature is not harmed in any way)

 - physical child abuse